Iran deal closer to reality as U.S. prepares sanctions waivers

 SOME SANCTIONS TO REMAIN

-Tehran denies allegations from Western powers and their allies that its nuclear program was aimed at developing the capability to produce atomic weapons.
+Tehran denies allegations from Western powers and their allies that its nuclear programme was aimed at developing the capability to produce atomic weapons.

-Unilateral U.S. sanctions against Iran not tied to its atomic program, such as those related to human rights, will remain even after the nuclear deal is implemented.
+Unilateral U.S. sanctions against Iran not tied to its atomic programme, such as those related to human rights, will remain even after the nuclear deal is implemented.

 The U.S. officials were asked about Iran's decision to test a ballistic missile a week ago in violation of a U.N. ban that will remain in effect for almost a decade.
 The United States has said the missile was capable of delivering a nuclear warhead.